-You may have seen people promoting products on their social media accounts and thought to yourself, “I could do that.”
+You may have seen people promoting products on their social media accounts and thought, “I could do that.”

 It’s true; becoming a brand ambassador can be a great way to make money with social media.
 But it’s not as easy as just posting a few photos and videos.
 There are some things you need to know before you start applying for ambassador programs.

 In this article, we’ll outline how to become a brand ambassador.
-We’ll also give you some tips on how to market yourself and your brand ambassadorships.
-So, if you’re ready to start making some extra cash, keep reading!
+We’ll also give you tips on marketing yourself and your brand ambassadorships.
+So, if you’re ready to start making extra cash, keep reading!

 What Is a Brand Ambassador?

 A brand ambassador is someone who promotes a company’s products or services.
-They can be employees of the company, but they can also be independent contractors.
+They can be company employees, but they can also be independent contractors.

 Brand ambassadors typically use their personal social media accounts to promote the company’s products.
 They may also attend events or even give speeches on behalf of the company.

 As an ambassador, you’ll be expected to create content that shows off the products in a positive light.
 You’ll also need to interact with your followers, answering any questions they have about the products.

 Why Do Companies Hire Brand Ambassadors?